clarissalabrum/math4610-1/lectures/lecture_01/md/github_primer.md

 <hr>

-**Cygwin Primer for Math 4610 at USU:** List the Contents of the Home Directory
+**Github Primer for Math 4610 at USU:** List the Contents of the Home Directory

 <hr>